Juhani

 9000 standards family in a consistent and innovative manner.
 Commonly defined

-guiding ideas of QM, especially the eight ISO 9000 quality management principles,
+guiding ideas of QM, especially the seven ISO 9000 QMP's,

-and tools should be employed in a natural and modern fashion integrated with company-specific
+and tools should be employed in a natural and modern fashion integrated with organization-specific

 emphases.
 This implies e.g. the following for an organization's quality approach: -